Back to Blog

 Do responsive images help SEO?

 Yes.
-They improve performance, mobile usability, and engagement metrics that influence rankings.
+They improve performance, mobile usability, and engagement metrics that influence rankings indirectly through Core Web Vitals and bounce rate signals.

 Is srcset required?